anaselfathi/ParforProgMon/Readme.md

 ppm = ParforProgressbar(___, 'title', 'my fancy title') will show 'my fancy title' on the progressbar).
 ```
+## How the worker progress is estimated
+Matlab's parfor loop schedules each worker on demand.
+I.e. if a worker finishes one loop cycle, another loop iteration is assigned to this worker.
+Because each loop cycle can vary in complexity, some workers can iterate much more cycles than others in the same time.
+ParforProgressbar doesn't get informed about this assignments and estimates the worker progress by evenly dividing the total iterations by the number of workers.
+This might lead to estimated individual worker progress higher than 100%.

 ## Benefits
 1. It's the first parfor progress monitor that also displays the remaining time.
 2. It's the first parfor progress monitor that also displays each workers progress.
+See [how the worker progress is estimated](#how-the-worker-progress-is-estimated) for details.
 3. It scales from very small number of iterations to arbitrarily high number of iterations with a very small footprint.

 ## Drawbacks
 1. It does slow down the computation.
 How much?
 It depends on how often you update the progressbar (on default every 1.0 seconds - but this is a parameter you can adjust).
 Updating the progressbar on my computer takes 40ms on average. i.e. one of the x workers updates the progressbar (by default every second) and spends an additional 40ms every second = 4%.
 But you have x-1 workers that don't get delayed at all (calling increment has a neglegible effect even for millions of iterations).

 ### Difference to 60135-parfor-progress-monitor-progress-bar-v3:
 1. Using [progressbar](https://de.mathworks.com/matlabcentral/fileexchange/6922-progressbar) with it's nice drawing of the remaining time.